vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-solution.md

    - **Resource location**: keep the default
    - **Tokens per Minute**: slide to maximum
    - **Enable dynamic quota**: optional
-3. **Test** your chatbot with a quick question like “What do you do?” to confirm it responds.
+3. **Test** your chatbot with a quick question like "What do you do?" to confirm it responds.

 Now we’ll move to our local environment so this OpenAI service can connect with our CSV data in a **human-readable** manner.